Derykian/Derykian.github.io/index.md

 *picture here*

 For applications such as identifying ants from colored photos, the CNN is fed an input with 3 color channels, each a matrix of pixel color values.
-This input data had undergone preprocessing which involved augmentation (link to generalization), downscaling to _ x _, and normalizing its pixel values to between 0 and 1 (link to normalization).
+This input data has been through preprocessing which involved augmentation (link to generalization), downscaling to _ x _, and normalizing its pixel values to between 0 and 1 (link to normalization).

 The input data with a shape of _ is fed into the first convolutional layer. *filters, feature mapping, stride, same and valid, activation,...*